khaninger/rigidbody-rs/README.md

-This is a lightweight, URDF-compatible kinematics and dynamics library in Rust designed for robotics.
+This is a lightweight, URDF-compatible, Featherstone-based kinematics and dynamics library in Rust designed for robotics.

 ## Do I need this?
 The goals of this library are to support the following for rigid-body manipulators: